Shivam-3921/Task_Allocation_Sequencing_and_Scheduling_problem/README.md

 # Task Scheduling Problem
 This repository contains a Jupyter Notebook that addresses a robot team task allocation, sequencing, and scheduling optimization problem.
-The goal is to minimize the total mission completion time (makespan) for a team of identical robots performing tasks at various target locations.
+The goal is to minimize the total mission completion time for a team of identical robots performing tasks at various target locations.

 ## Project Description
 The problem involves: